amritsharma/writing-challenge/Jan31-The-Joy-Newspaper.md

 ![KTM Post](https://i.imgur.com/dS70WhY.png)

 Before I went to school, I'd sit in the sun and at least skim, if not read, every story in the newspaper.
 But before I'd get to the stories, I had to flip to the back of the newspaper for the Sports section.
+I loved to keep up with current affairs around the world.
+Most of the stories covered the latest happenings in Nepal, India and other SAARC countries, but the newspaper did justice to significant stories from further away as well.
+I suppose the latter is due to wire services like Reuters and AP.

 #### Fast Forward to 2021